One Love (Tata Young album)

-One Love is a studio album by Tata Young, released in March 2008.
+One Love is the eighth studio album by Tata Young, released in March 2008.
 The first single from the album, "One Love", was released on February 14, 2008.
 The second single, "Cause of Sadness", was later released.
 One Love is Tata Young's first studio album since her 2006 success Temperature Rising and her first all Thai album in several years.